 Busting The Myths About Passive Income

 I started out as a skeptic when my childhood friend told me about the cash flow quadrants.
-But that didn’t stop me from experimenting different things that regretfully made me couple hundred dollars poorer.
+But that didn’t stop me from experimenting with different things that regretfully made me a couple of hundred dollars poorer.
 And when it hit me that time is the most valuable asset anyone can have, I was determined to take control of my life at every level.

 Throughout the process, this is what I learned.
 Passive income is just another fancy name for financial stability.
 It doesn’t mean that you don’t have to work for it and it certainly doesn’t make you rich either.
 Anyone who offers a quick path or solution to success, simply just want to drain your money.
 And if you think that this type of money can provide a carefree lifestyle, then you are just being delusional.

 For me, I am glad that the search is over because I’ve finally figured out how to build a passive income online through affiliate marketing.
 If you are still searching, I would recommend this robust community for you to find out what’s real and what’s not.
 Who knows – you could take a leaf out of their success stories and kick start your own journey.